How To Organize Paperwork

-Keeping good records not only helps you find critical documents quickly, but it also saves time and eliminates headaches.
-And with everything neatly filed away, or in its rightful place, your work area suddenly seems a model of efficiency.
+Keeping good records helps you find critical documents quickly, saves time, and eliminates headaches.
+And with everything neatly filed away or in its rightful place, your work area suddenly seems a model of efficiency.

-Here's how to organize paperwork so you can find what you need when you need it.
+Here's how to organize paperwork to find what you need when you need it.

 How to organize paperwork?
 For starters, you will need a few business basics.
 These include an easy-to-use filing system (a file drawer or cabinet with hanging files, manila file folders, and plenty of stick-on tab labels.